MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 - [Azure Machine Learning][Azure Machine Learning] is a cloud-based environment that helps you build, deploy, and manage predictive analytics solutions.
 With these models, you can forecast behavior, outcomes, and trends.

 - [Azure Data Lake][Data Lake] stores a large amount of data in its native, raw format.
-The data typically comes from multiple, heterogeneous sources and may be structured, semi-structured, or unstructured.
+The data typically comes from multiple, heterogeneous sources and can be structured, semi-structured, or unstructured.

 - [Azure Synapse Analytics][Azure Synapse Analytics] is an analytics service for data warehouses and big data systems.
 This service integrates with Power BI, Machine Learning, and other Azure services.